bhardwajRahul/ip-checker/README.md

 #### Prerequisites

-To maximize compatbility, you will only need [docker](https://www.docker.com/) to be installed on your computer.
+To maximize compatbility, you will only need [docker](https://www.docker.com/) and docker-compose to be installed on your computer.
 But if you wish to not run it as a container, feel free to check [requirements.txt](requirements.txt) file and run it as a separate service, just `cd` into the [src](/src) folder and run `python3 run.py`.
+Make sure to edit the `run.py` file and set your own variables.

-For the notifications, you will need an e-mail to be used as the notificator as well as a configured Telegram Bot.
+For the notifications, you will need an e-mail to be used as the "notificator" as well as a configured Telegram Bot.
 Remember to allow less secure apps on the e-mail end.
 For the Telegram Bot, you'll need 2 things: the Chat ID of the people that will receive the notification, as well as the bot ID.
 You can learn about them [here](https://core.telegram.org/bots).

 #### Instalation

 Since the script is containerized, just run `git pull https://github.com/LombardiDaniel/ip-checker`, `cd ip-checker`.
+Create a `.env` file with the variables described below.

 ### Usage

 The only configuration needed is to set the environment variables in the `.env` file.
-Configure your email and/or Telegram key in the `.env` file (separate multiple addresses by using `,`) and run `docker-compose up --build -d`.
+Configure your email and/or Telegram key in the `.env` file (separate multiple addresses by using `,`) and run `docker-compose up -d`.
+It logs to `stdout`, so you can easily check the logs via [portainer](https://www.portainer.io).

 |    Variable Name    | Meaning                                     | Separator |
 | :-----------------: | ------------------------------------------- | :-------: |